 \subsection{Data Preprocessing and Augmentation}

-Our data preparation strategy was tailored to the specific requirements of each model family to ensure optimal performance and a fair comparison.
-The pipeline involved model-specific resizing followed by a unified augmentation strategy.
-For the conventional CNN and SegFormer architectures, all images and their corresponding masks were resized to a uniform dimension of $256 \times 256$ pixels and normalized to the range $[0, 1]$.
-In contrast, the foundation models, including SAM and MedSAM, required a different approach to leverage their pre-trained capabilities.
-Their encoders (ViT-B, ViT-L) were designed for high-resolution inputs; therefore, images destined for these models were resized to $1024 \times 1024$ pixels to fully utilize the intricate spatial features learned during their original training.
+Our data preparation strategy employed a unified pipeline for all model architectures to ensure a fair comparison.
+All images and their corresponding masks were resized to a uniform dimension of $256 \times 256$ pixels and normalized to the range $[0, 1]$.
+For the foundation models (SAM and MedSAM), whose Vision Transformer encoders (ViT-B, ViT-L) were originally designed for $1024 \times 1024$ inputs, the upscaling to the encoder's native resolution is handled internally within each model's forward pass via bilinear interpolation.
+The output is subsequently downsampled back to the input resolution for loss computation.
+This design ensures that all models receive identical input from the data pipeline, ensuring consistent preprocessing across architectures.

-Following this model-specific resizing, we employed an \textit{on-the-fly data augmentation} strategy during training for all models to expand the limited dataset and improve generalization \citep{liu2024segmenting, xu2020automatic, dasari2022increasing}.
+Following this unified resizing, we employed an on-the-fly data augmentation strategy during training for all models to expand the limited dataset and improve generalization \cite{liu2024segmenting, xu2020automatic, dasari2022increasing}.
 This technique applied a series of random transformations to each image-mask pair at every epoch, encompassing both geometric and color-based changes.
 To account for variations in sample orientation, geometric augmentations included random horizontal and vertical flips, alongside affine transformations such as rotations ($\pm 20^\circ$), scaling (from 80\% to 120\%), and shearing.
-Critically, these transforms were applied synchronously to both the image and its segmentation mask to maintain perfect spatial alignment.
-Complementing these spatial adjustments, color augmentations were applied exclusively to the input images.
-This involved color jittering to randomly alter brightness, contrast, saturation, and hue, thereby simulating variations in staining protocols and lighting conditions.
+These transforms were applied synchronously to both the image and its segmentation mask to maintain perfect spatial alignment.
+Color augmentations (jittering of brightness, contrast, saturation, and hue) were applied exclusively to input images to simulate variations in staining and lighting conditions.

-To ensure a rigorous and unbiased assessment of true performance, the validation and test sets for all models were subjected only to their respective resizing and normalization steps, without any data augmentation.
+To ensure a unbiased evaluation, the validation and test sets for all models were subjected only to their respective resizing and normalization steps, without any data augmentation.